DouniaBK/Welcome-to-Algeria/README.md

 ## Contact

- ### contact section (add a Newsletter radio button on the form)
+ ### About us section
+  * a brief description of the expertese of the team welcoming and guiding the travelers in the desert to insure their safety and satisfaction.
+  * Minimal, transparent and professional design to inspire trust in the expert team organizing this roadtrip

+ ### Contact us section
   * A simple form with minimalistic yet professional easthetic for a trustworthy impression of the agency
   * A radio button with a newsletter option to keep the user/customer informed about valuable and relevant promotions
- ### About us section
-  * a brief description of the expertese of the team welcoming and guiding the travelers in the desert to insure their safety and gain their trust.
-  * Minimal, transparent and professional design to inspire trust in the expert team organizing this roadtrip
+  * Once the send button is pressed, the user is redirected to a page with a short thank you message.

 # Technologies

 ## languages

+  ### HTML
+  * Page markup
+  ### CSS
+  * Styling

 ## Libraries

  ### Google Fonts
  * Font Styles.

  ### Fontawesome
  * Used for icons

 ## Platforms

  ### Github
  * Storing code remotely and deployment.
  ### Gitpod
  * IDE for project development.

 ### Other Tools